 If after speaking to your service provider you are still unsatisfied with the outcome, do speak to your mobile provider as they might be able to help.

 How do I know I’ve been charged for a phone-paid service?

 Try to recall if you might have used any of the services listed above recently.
 The best way to check is on your phone bill where you’ll find all your charges listed.

 Your phone bill will not always list the name of the service provider; sometimes you will see a number instead.
 You can enter that number into our Service checker to find out which service provider has charged you and how to contact them about the charge.

 - mobile text short codes, which are usually 5 or 6 digits long and start with a 5, 6, 7 or 8.
 You may have received text messages from a number like this; these messages give you information about the service, such as the contact details of the service provider.

-- charges might be listed as Payforit, charge-to-mobile, operator billing, direct carrier billing or Google Play on your bill.
+- charges might be listed as Payforit, Charge-to-mobile, Operator Billing, Direct Carrier Billing or Google Play on your bill.
 These are just payment mechanisms, they are not names of the service provider.
-To find out who charged you either use our Service checker or ask your phone network provider.
+To find out who charged you either use our Service checker or ask your mobile network provider.

 - fixed line numbers, such as 118 numbers used for directory enquiries.

 09, 087 and 084 numbers are often used for customer helplines, information and chat lines, and competitions or TV voting.